eddygreat/advanced-week-4/README.md

 - Optionally expose a single public API function in `sort.py` that selects the best strategy based on options.

 ## Web app
-- `web.py`: single-file Flask app (embedded HTML/CSS/JS).
+- `app.py`: single-file Flask app (embedded HTML/CSS/JS).
 It provides a login/logout flow and a homepage to view and sort generated sample data by `age`, `grade`, `sex`, `nationality`, and `race`.

 ## Model & Fairness audit
 - `train_priority_model.py`: trains a RandomForest pipeline on the sklearn breast-cancer dataset and synthesizes a 3-class priority label (low/medium/high) based on `mean radius`.
 The trained pipeline is saved to `model.pkl` as a dict with keys `pipeline` and `label_map`.
 - `model.pkl`: trained model artifact (pipeline + label map).
-- `fairness_audit.py`: loads `model.pkl`, synthesizes true priority labels for a sampled test set (same rules as training), predicts with the saved pipeline, computes overall and per-team accuracy / F1, and (when AIF360 is installed) computes statistical parity and disparate impact for the `high` priority class.
+- `fairness_audit.py`: loads `model.pkl`, synthesizes true priority labels for a sampled test set (same rules as training), predicts with the saved pipeline, computes overall and per-team accuracy / F1, and (requires AIF360 for full metrics) computes statistical parity and disparate impact for the `high` priority class.
 Outputs `fairness_report.json`.
 - `fairness_report.json`: produced by the audit; contains overall and per-team metrics (and AIF360 metrics when available).

 Notes about the audit